OpenPoiesis/poietic-org-website/_posts/2024-10-24-introduction.md

 happy.

-If you don't have an idea how, and if you are an engineer, the help I might need right now is code review.
+If you don't have an idea how, and if you are an engineer, the help I might need right now is code and documentation review.
 I have been immersed in my own code for a significant amount if time, that I am numb to many of the design decisions I made.

 If you have some technical background, even playing with the toolkit and giving me feedback about the experience will make me happy.